ligato/docs/docs/tutorials/07_vpp-connection.md

 #### 3. Asynchronous VPP call

-Here we configure several loopback interfaces asynchronously - we do not process API calls one-by-one but put request messages at once and process replies later.
-Let's start with another method and prepare two more requests (the same way as before).
-We use different MAC addresses for better resolution:
+Here we will configure several loopback interfaces asynchronously.
+This means we do not process API calls one-by-one but rather put all request messages out at once and then process the replies later.

+Let's start with another method and prepare two more requests.
+We will use different MAC addresses for better resolution:
 ```go
 func (p *HelloWorld) asyncVppCall() {
 	request1 := &interfaces.CreateLoopback{